Home Research Publications Courses

 Do I have to attend labs/class?
 Again, you do not have do anything you do not want to do.

 Do I have to buy the book(s)?
 One more time, you do not have to do anything you do not want to do.
 Really, the moment you pay your tuition your obligations end, and ours begin, or rather, continue.
 Yes, "ours", not "my" responsibility.
 The waiter might be the one you see, but really the quality of your dining experience depends on the chef and the management a lot more than on the quality of your waiter.
-Now, unlike eating, if you want to get anything for the money you spend, you actually have to do a little work, but you do not HAVE to do anything if you do not want to.
+Just like when eating, if you want to get anything for the money you spend, you actually have to do a little work, you have to digest it, but you do not HAVE to do anything if you do not want to.

 Will be this on the exam?
 Maybe; I have not written it yet.